Charlotte of Belgium: Novels

+Comics

-In 2018, Dargaud published the first volume of a series of biographical comics, Charlotte impératrice - La Princesse et l'Archiduc, by Matthieu Bonhomme (drawing) and Fabien Nury (screenplay).
-The second volume, entitled Charlotte impératrice - L'Empire, appears on 12 June 2020 and two other volumes are planned.
+In October 2018, Dargaud published the first volume of a series of biographical comics, Charlotte impératrice - La Princesse et l'Archiduc, by Matthieu Bonhomme (drawing) and Fabien Nury (screenplay).
+The second volume, entitled Charlotte impératrice - L'Empire, was published in May 2021.
+The third volume, entitled Charlotte impératrice - Adios, Carlotta, was published in July 2023.
+One more volume is planned.

 Music

 In 1866, the liberal writer Vicente Riva Palacio composed a satirical song called Adiós, mamá Carlota (Goodbye, mother Carlota), criticizing Carlota, the imperialists and conservative politicians.
-It's based on the poem Adiós, oh Patria mía (Goodbye, my homeland) written in 1842 by Ignacio Rodríguez Galván.
+It is based on the poem Adiós, oh Patria mía (Goodbye, my homeland) written in 1842 by Ignacio Rodríguez Galván.
 The American composer Charles Wakefield Cadman composed a work in 1944 for violoncello and piano called "A Mad Empress Remembers", inspired by Carlota's last years.